Hanbing1999/DopaClust/README.md

 # Unsupervised Clustering for Putative Dopamine Neuron Identification from Tetrode Recordings

 This repository contains MATLAB scripts and functions designed for unsupervised clustering of large-scale dopamine neurons based on their electrophysiological properties extracted from time-series tetrode recordings.
+A downstream linear SVM uses the cluster structure for out-of-sample predictions.
+The code includes reproducible pipelines for feature tables, clustering, visualization, and evaluation.
 The primary focus is to differentiate putative dopamine (pDA) neurons from non-dopamine neurons by extracting key time-series features and applying clustering techniques.

 ## Workflow
 <img src="Thesis_report/Figures/workflow2.png" alt="Work flow" width="600">